Leaving Your Children and Your Pets Alone in Hot Cars Can Turn Deadly in Just a Few Minutes

 Within ten minutes, the temperature inside your car can increase by twenty degrees, even on a cloudy or overcast day.
 Even worse, children and their smaller bodies overheat up to five times faster than adults.
 So in the short amount of time it takes you to run into the store, your child can quickly overheat and die.
 But even if death doesn't occur, other physical injuries can occur from the sudden rise in temperature, including hearing loss, vision loss, and permanent brain injury.

 Signs of Heatstroke

-Children left in hot cars, either on purpose or by accident, can easily suffer from heatstroke, a fatal condition caused by elevated body temperatures.
-Your child may begin exhibiting signs of heat stroke well after they've spent 15 minutes in a 105-degree car.
+Children left in hot cars, whether intentionally or accidentally, can easily suffer from heatstroke, a fatal condition caused by elevated body temperatures.
+Your child may begin exhibiting signs of heat stroke long after they've spent a few minutes in a hot car.

-- A body temperature of 103 degrees or higher, but no sweating.
-Babies can die if their body temperature reaches 107.
+- A body temperature of 103 degrees or higher without sweating

 - Hot, red, dry skin